psiegman/epublib/README.markdown

 The core runs both on android and a standard java environment.
 The tools run only on a standard java environment.

+This means that reading/writing epub files works on Android.

 ## Command line examples

 Set the author of an existing epub